AlmondGod/action-diffusion-handbook/3: Flow Matching/3.5: pi0/pi0.md

 for each $a_t$ in $A_T$, there is a corresponding action token fed through action expert

-### Transfusion

-Inspired by **Transfusion**: trains single transformer using multiple objectives

-building on [Transfusion](https://arxiv.org/pdf/2408.11039): separate set of weights for robotics specific (action and state) tokens led to improved performance

-analogous to Mixture of Experts with 2 mixture elements
+The architecture is also inspired by [Transfusion](https://arxiv.org/pdf/2408.11039), which trains single transformer using multiple objectives.
+Unlike Transfusion, $\pi_0$ also uses a separate set of weights for robotics specific (action and state) tokens led to improved performance.
+This is analogous to Mixture of Experts with 2 mixture elements:

-1. first is image and text inputs
+1. **VLM**: for image and text inputs
-2. second is the *action expert:* robotics specific inputs/outputs such as proprioception and actions
+2. **Action expert:**   robotics specific inputs/outputs such as proprioception and actions

 action expert uses bidirectional attention mask so all action tokens attend to each other

-# Training
+## Training

 tokens for discrete outputs (language) supervised by cross-entropy loss (standard for decoder-only transformers)